Courses may include

 HIMP 3007 - Coding and Classification Systems III

 This advanced course will build on concepts learned in HIM I and II.
-Learners will develop analytical and statistical skills to extract and analyze data from multiple sources for presentation and reporting purposes.
+Students will develop analytical and statistical skills to extract and analyze data from multiple sources for presentation and reporting purposes.
 A strong foundation in the theory and concept of human resources, departmental management techniques, and risk management will be included.
-The learner will gain knowledge of management principles.
-At the completion of this course, the learner will complete a comprehensive exam preparation.
+The student will gain knowledge of management principles.
+At the completion of this course, the student will complete a comprehensive exam preparation.

 In this course, learners will study the basic principles and techniques used in conducting research for healthcare.
 It is important for the HIM professional to realize that the transition from quantitative to qualitative measurement scales is continuous, subject to preference and choice, and dependent on available measurement methods, practical circumstances, purposes of measurement, etc. It is also important for them to realize that recording of organs, disease entities, etc. is the recording of measurements – that may be based on objective methods or human assessment.